-The Makerbot z18 3-D printers located at the Manhattan and Old Westbury Innovation Labs allow students to create virtually anything.
+The Makerbot z18 3-D printers located at the New York City and Long Island Innovation Labs allow students to create virtually anything.
 NYIT staff are on hand to provide any needed assistance.

 “I used the 3-D printer to prototype an optical encoder disk in order to collect odometry data on a rollator used in medical research,” he says.
 “This gave me the opportunity to build a component from scratch for a specific application, and to try different designs at very low cost.”

 To design the optical encoder disk (a device that helps measure the position or motion of a shaft or axle and converts it to an analog or digital signal), Bell taught himself Fusion 360 and OpenSCAD design software to create a file to be uploaded to the 3-D printers.

 “Having a practical application for the software motivated me to learn the programs thoroughly and now I have those in my tool belt, so to speak,” he adds.
 “The technology available in the iLabs is a great resource for students to get hands on experience.”

 Cirella agrees and urges all NYIT students to visit the iLabs inside the Wisser Library at Long Island or on the third floor of 1855 Broadway.